usnistgov/ARIAC/docs/competition/scoring.rst

 Kitting Task Score
 ^^^^^^^^^^^^^^^^^^^

-  * A kitting order has :math:`n` parts that need to be placed on the kitting tray.
+  * A kitting task has :math:`n` parts that need to be placed on the kitting tray.
   * A shipment has :math:`m` parts on the kitting tray.
   * For each task there are two Boolean conditions: